 - 4.1 The employee must apply in writing (which includes e-mail) using the Flexible Working: Application Form FWR1.
-The employee is required to state the following: - that this is an application under the legal right to request flexible working; - whether a previous application has been made and if so when; - set out the change applied for, e.g. a new working pattern, and the date they wish it to become effective; - explain the effect that they envisage the change will have on their employer, including how it might be accommodated; - be signed and dated. - 4.2 The completed form should be handed to their Line Manager/ Headteacher for consideration.
+The employee is required to state the following: - that this is an application under the legal right to request flexible working;

+- whether a previous application has been made and if so when; - set out the change applied for, e.g. a new working pattern, and the date they wish it to become effective: - · be signed and dated. - The completed form should be handed to their Line Manager/ Headteacher for consideration. - 4.3 An employee may have only one live request for flexible working at any one time.
+Once a request has been made, it remains live until any of the following occur: - a decision about the request is made by the employer - the request is withdrawn - an outcome is mutually agreed - the statutory two-month period for deciding requests ends